vegaprotocol/specs/user-interface/6002-MDET-market-details.md

 ## Market details

-When I am on trading platform I **Must** see following market details summary:
+When I am on trading platform I **Must** see following market details summary on the top of trading page:

 - Market name (<a name="6002-MDET-001" href="#6002-MDET-001">6002-MDET-001</a>)
 - Expiry (<a name="6002-MDET-002" href="#6002-MDET-002">6002-MDET-002</a>)